weavelabs/blog/_posts/2016-05-24-paas-vs-iaas.markdown

 Regarding cost-efficiency, different people have different opinions.
 Right now Heroku is running $0.05/hr for a dyno, where as the price is almost half for an AWS micro instance.

-Also Heroku gives 512 MB of RAM in a dyno, so we can’t really compare the same with ec2 micro instance.The only question is, does it have the price of almost double?
-Also considering the time saved, I think it’s not ‘huge’ for small scale applications.
+Also Heroku gives 512 MB of RAM in a dyno, so we can’t really compare the same with ec2 micro instance.
+The only question is, does it have the price of almost double?
+Also considering the time saved, I think it’s not "huge" for small scale applications.

 <h2>Conclusion</h2>